Archive | December, 2025

 “In 2022, 26% of eighth-graders performed at or above proficient on the NAEP in math, and 31% in ELA.
 While NAEP standards are more demanding than those in most states, what this means (conservatively) is that more than half of the students in an average American public-school classroom lack grade-level skills and content knowledge.”

-By implying that a proficient score which generally is seen as equivalent to B+ or A- is grade level instead basic which is about the same as a C, he claims “that more than half of the students in an average American public-school classroom lack grade-level skills and content knowledge.”
+By implying that a proficient score which generally is seen as equivalent to B+ or A- is grade level instead of basic which is about the same as a C, he claims “that more than half of the students in an average American public-school classroom lack grade-level skills and content knowledge.”
 In addition, he says that is a conservative estimate.
 The NAEP tests actually show more than 70% of America’s students are at or above basic which is grade level.

 Some Final Words